sodareverse/TDE/README.md

 A devirtualization engine for Themida.

 # Information
-This engine is wrote to be a plugin for IDA 8.0.
+This engine is wrote to be a plugin for IDA.
 Supported FISH VMA versions: 2.2.5.0, 2.2.6.0, 2.2.7.0